micmejia/bible-dump/AMPC/Matthew/Matt 12.md

 But being aware of this, Jesus went away from there.
-And many people [^c]joined _and_ accompanied Him, and He cured all of them,
+And many people joined _and_ accompanied Him, and He cured all of them,